ksak54/quiz-api/README.md

 # Quiz API

-Welcome to the API documentation for the Quiz API.
-This API allows you to fetch random questions, store them in a database, and play the quiz by answering the questions.
+This is a Spring Boot REST API that allows you to fetch random questions, store them in a database, and play the quiz by answering the questions.

 ## Table of Contents
 - [Getting Started](#getting-started)